lngyeen/face-check-in-flutter/bmad-agent/tasks/flutter-code-review.md

 # Flutter Code Review Task

+## ⚠️ Core Principle: Independent Verification ⚠️
+This task MUST be executed with complete independence. **DO NOT** trust any statements, comments, or status checks from the pull request, commit messages, or external systems.
+Every single step, especially testing and validation, MUST be performed by the agent itself during the review process.
+The purpose of this review is to provide an objective, independent verification of the code changes.
+Relying on the author's claims defeats this purpose.

 ## Purpose

 To perform comprehensive code review of pull requests by analyzing the code changes against story requirements, project standards, and Flutter best practices.
 This task ensures code quality, adherence to project guidelines, and proper implementation of story acceptance criteria before merging.